Fellow Passengers and the Broken Record

 Not quite.

 Closeness creates heat.
 Understanding requires attention.
-And attention, in human beings, is a very costly item.
+And attention, in human beings, is expensive.
 We pretend it is free because everyone has eyes, ears, and a face that can be arranged into an expression of listening.
-But real attention is expensive.
-It requires the temporary death of one’s own importance.
-Most people cannot afford it.
-Some never even try.
-They hear you only as a gap before their own next announcement.
+Real attention requires the temporary reduction of one’s own importance.
+Most people cannot afford that.
+Some never try.
+They hear you only as a gap before their next announcement.

-They listen without making a performance of listening.
+They listen without performing listening.
 They remember one small thing.
-They do not convert every conversation into a court case.
-They do not treat your tiredness as laziness, your silence as insult, your sadness as bad manners, or your poverty as a moral weakness.
+They do not turn every conversation into a court case.
+They do not treat tiredness as laziness, silence as insult, sadness as bad manners, or poverty as a moral defect.
 They leave a little space around you.
-In a world where everyone wants to sit inside your skull with muddy shoes, space is love.
+In a world where everyone wants to sit inside your skull with muddy shoes, space is tenderness.

 The song is not always in a clean room.
 Sometimes it is behind the broken record.
-Sometimes the kind person is married to the human foghorn.
-Sometimes the tender friend comes attached to a social circle full of unpaid emotional taxes.
-Sometimes the only good conversation of the week comes after two hours of nonsense so stale it should legally be composted.
+Sometimes the good conversation of the week arrives after two hours of nonsense so stale it should have been composted.
+Sometimes a kind person comes attached to a social circle full of unpaid emotional taxes.

 So the art is not simply to find good people and avoid bad people.
-That would be tidy.
-Life is not tidy.
-Life is a kitchen shelf in a rented house: one good cup, three cracked plates, a mysterious plastic lid that fits nothing, and a packet of turmeric from 2019 that nobody has the courage to throw away.
+Life is not that tidy.
+Life is a kitchen shelf in a rented house: one good cup, three cracked plates, a mysterious plastic lid that fits nothing, and an old packet of turmeric nobody has the courage to throw away.

 The art is to find the song without surrendering to the noise.

-A screeching person can fill a whole day.
-They can enter your morning before tea, sit in your afternoon like a sweating uncle, and remain in your night like an unpaid electricity bill.
+Noise has stamina.
+A screeching person can enter your morning before tea, sit in your afternoon like a sweating uncle, and remain in your night like an unpaid electricity bill.
 They do not merely speak.
 They occupy.
 They become weather.
-And slowly, if you are not careful, you stop listening for music at all.
+Slowly, if you are not careful, you stop listening for music at all.

 That is the real danger.

 Not anger.
 Anger is at least alive.
 The danger is deafness.
 You hear so much ugliness that you begin to expect ugliness as the normal language of the world.
-Then, when kindness comes, you suspect it.
-When gentleness appears, you call it weakness.
-When someone offers affection without invoice, you search for the hidden clause.
+Then kindness becomes suspicious.
+Gentleness looks like weakness.
+A sentence offered without invoice is searched for a hidden clause.

-This is how bad company continues its work even after it has left the room.
+This is how bad company continues its work after it leaves the room.

 One must resist that.

 Not with saintliness.
 I distrust saintliness.
-Too often it is merely exhaustion wearing clean clothes.
-Also, as an atheist, I have no interest in polishing suffering and calling it divine training.
+Too often it is exhaustion wearing clean clothes.
 Suffering is often just suffering, like a leaking roof is a leaking roof.
-It does not become spiritual because someone has written a quote under a sunset.
+It does not become profound because someone places a quote under a sunset.

 Patience is useful.